CarletonComputerScienceSociety/daily-questions/2019/08/26/question.md

 The first evil numbers are `0, 3, 5, 6, 9, 10, 12, ...`

-Given an evil number, return `true` if the number is evil, otherwise return `false`.
+Given a number, return `true` if the number is evil, otherwise return `false`.

 Example: